Where the Millennial vs Boomer Personality Stereotype Comes From

 What Longitudinal Big Five Data Actually Shows About Generations

-The most rigorous work on cohort and generational personality differences comes from research that uses large, representative samples tracked over decades.
+The most rigorous work on cohort and generational differences comes from research that uses large, representative samples and pools across studies.
 The picture that emerges is more modest than the popular narrative.

-The current evidence suggests: modest, real cohort effects in some personality dimensions; effect sizes that are small relative to within-cohort variance; and a considerable gap between what the data shows and how generational claims are presented in public discourse.
+The current evidence therefore suggests: cohort differences that are small relative to within-cohort variance; personality that is substantially stable within individuals across the lifespan; and a considerable gap between what the data shows and how generational claims are presented in public discourse.

 Why the Generational Personality Frame Is Largely a Media Construct